How to handle requests for charity gigs

 Pricing for charity gigs

-Many performers who choose to accept charity gigs ask for a small contribution toward gas and travel or a small percentage of their normal fee.
+Many performers who accept charity gigs request a small contribution toward gas and travel, or a small percentage of their normal fee.
 It's always good to have a conversation with the client to determine a price that works for both of you.

 Note: The minimum quote you can send on GigSalad is $15.